karan1149/karansinghal/content/notes/levels-of-clinical-evaluation.md

 The levels are illustrated in more detail through examples in the slides.

 Ultimately, to help close the gap between capabilities and implementation, I think the clinical AI community should:
-- Prioritize level 3 and 4 evaluations over level 1 and 2
+- Prioritize Level 3 and 4 evaluations over Level 1 and 2
 - Focus on the highest-value areas for evaluation
 - Avoid methodological pitfalls that have weakened previous work